isj0/Systems-C/README.md

-# Learning Modern C for Embedded Systems
+# Learning Modern C and Data Structures and Algorithms